-We will enter into an underwriting agreement with The Benchmark Company, LLC (Benchmark), as representative of the underwriters named below, with respect to the shares of our common stock subject to this offering.
+We entered into an underwriting agreement, dated January 25, 2023, with The Benchmark Company, LLC (Benchmark), as representative of the underwriters named below, with respect to the shares of our common stock subject to this offering.
 Subject to the terms and conditions in the underwriting agreement, we have agreed to sell to the underwriters, and each underwriter has, severally and not jointly, agreed to purchase from us on a firm commitment basis, the respective number of shares of our common stock set forth opposite its name in the table below:

-Underwriters
+Underwriters Number of Shares

-The Benchmark Company, LLC
+The Benchmark Company, LLC 1,250,000

-Brookline Capital Markets, a division of Arcadia Securities, LLC
+Brookline Capital Markets, a division of Arcadia Securities, LLC 1,250,000

-Total
+Total 2,500,000

 The underwriting agreement provides that the obligation of the underwriters to purchase all of the shares of our common stock being offered to the public is subject to approval of legal matters by counsel and the satisfaction of other conditions.
-For example, listing our common stock on Nasdaq is a condition to this offering and if our listing application is not approved by Nasdaq, we will not be able to consummate the offering and will terminate this offering.
-Other conditions include, among others, the continued accuracy of representations and warranties made by us in the underwriting agreement, delivery of legal opinions and the absence of any material changes in our assets, business or prospects after the date of this prospectus.
+For example, conditions include, among others, the continued accuracy of representations and warranties made by us in the underwriting agreement, delivery of legal opinions and the absence of any material changes in our assets, business or prospects after the date of this prospectus.
 The underwriters are obligated to purchase all of the shares in this offering, if they purchase any of our shares.

-Benchmark has advised us that the underwriters propose to offer the shares of our common stock directly to the public at the initial public offering price listed on the cover page of this prospectus and to selected dealers, who may include the underwriters, at the initial public offering price less a selling concession not in excess of \$ per share for the common stock.
+Benchmark has advised us that the underwriters propose to offer the shares of our common stock directly to the public at the initial public offering price listed on the cover page of this prospectus and to selected dealers, who may include the underwriters, at the initial public offering price less a selling concession not in excess of \$0.24 per share for the common stock.
 The underwriters may offer the shares through one or more of their affiliates or selling agents.
 Upon execution of the underwriting agreement, the underwriters will be obligated to purchase the shares at the prices and upon the terms stated therein.
 If all of the shares are not sold at the initial public offering price, the underwriters may change the offering price and the other selling terms.